Hurtigruten: History

 Hurtigruten was established in 1893 by government contract to improve communications along Norway's long, jagged coastline.
-Vesteraalen began the first round-trip journey from Trondheim on 2 July 1893 bound for Hammerfest, with calls at Rørvik, Brønnøy, Sandnessjøen, Bodø, Svolvær, Lødingen, Harstad, Tromsø and Skjervøy.
-The ship arrived at Svolvær on Monday 3 July at 8pm after 35½ hours and at Hammerfest on Wednesday 5 July after 67 hours.
-She was commanded by founder of the route Richard With.
+Vesteraalen began the first round-trip journey from Trondheim on 2 July 1893 bound for Hammerfest, with calls at Rørvik, Brønnøysund, Sandnessjøen, Bodø, Svolvær, Lødingen, Harstad, Tromsø, and Skjervøy.
+The ship arrived at Svolvær on Monday 3 July at 8 pm after 35½ hours and at Hammerfest on Wednesday 5 July after 67 hours.
+She was commanded by the founder of the route Richard With.
 At that time this was the fastest route between northern and southern Norway, and this resulted in the route being named Hurtigruten (express route).
 As of 2008, the Trondheim–Svolvær trip took 33 hours and the Trondheim–Hammerfest trip took 41 hours 15 min.

 Before Hurtigruten opened, only Vesteraalens Dampskibsselskab was willing to make the trip through the then poorly-charted waters; the voyage was especially difficult during the long, dark winters.
 The company had for itself made detailed sailing instructions.
 Hurtigruten was a substantial breakthrough for communities along its path.
 Mail from central Norway to Hammerfest, which used to take three weeks in summer and five months in winter, could now be delivered in seven days.

 Encouraged by Vesteraalens' early success, several other shipping companies obtained a concession to operate the route, extended to run between Bergen in the southwest and Kirkenes in the far northeast.
 A fleet of 11 ships visits each of the 34 ports daily, both northbound and southbound.

-Until the 1940s most ports north of Trondheim could not be reached by road from Oslo, so the sea was the only means of access.
+Until the 1940s, most ports north of Trondheim could not be reached by road from Oslo, so the sea was the only means of access.
 Beginning in the 1960s, the role of Hurtigruten changed, in part because of the construction of a local airport network and road improvements.
 Operating subsidies were gradually phased out, and the operators put more emphasis on tourism.
-New, bigger and more luxurious ships were introduced in the 1980s, with attention given to hot tubs, bars, restaurants and other comforts.
+New, bigger, and more luxurious ships were introduced in the 1980s, with attention given to hot tubs, bars, restaurants, and other comforts.
 However, Hurtigruten still serves important passenger and cargo needs, and operates 365 days a year.
 The last two independent shipping companies, Ofotens og Vesteraalens Dampskibsselskab (OVDS) and Troms Fylkes Dampskibsselskap (TFDS), merged on 1 March 2006 as the Hurtigruten Group, a year later becoming Hurtigruten ASA.
-In 2015 Hurtigruten was delisted from the Oslo stock exchange after the company was acquired by the private equity group TDR Capital.
-In addition to the voyages in Norway, the company operates expedition cruises to Greenland, Canada, South America, Iceland, Svalbard and Antarctica.
+In 2015, Hurtigruten was delisted from the Oslo stock exchange after the company was acquired by the private equity group TDR Capital.